 Product listings and reviews don't seem to list the Jamming's exact heel-to-toe drop height.
 On most running shoes on the market, this feature typically measures 10mm.
 This is high enough to provide an ample amount of heel cushioning while still permitting a natural gait cycle.
 Based on product photos and comparisons to similar models, it's safe to estimate that this shoe's drop height is between 8 and 10mm.

 -Cushioning NRGY beads

 -Attractive clear TPU casing

 -Attached tongue for easy insertion

 -Expensive $160 price tag

 As stated before, reviewers aren't wrong when they point out how similar the Puma Jamming looks to other popular running shoes on the market.
 Still, those who are loyal fans of the brand see this as a stylish yet functional piece of footwear for both indoor athletics and everyday life.
-Its midsole unit is as eye-catching as it is cushioned and responsive, and the seamless construction of its upper gives a comfortable wear that's complete with unrestricted airflow.
-There are some notable downsides, such as its lack of color options and heavier wear.
+Its midsole unit is as eye-catching as it is cushioned and responsive, and the seamless construction of it's upper gives comfortable to wear that's complete with unrestricted airflow.
+There are some notable downsides, such as its lack of color options and heavier wear of the Puma Jamming.
 But should they listen to their fans' critiques and decide to make some small-yet-noticeable adjustments to its design, Puma could definitely have another very popular line of running shoes on their hands.